SOC Cast at the Fox

 Click here to learn more about the modes of instruction offered at Kaskaskia College.

-Kaskaskia College’s Associate of Fine Arts (AFA) in Theatre provides students with the first two years of study towards a Bachelors of Fine Arts in Theatre at a four-year college or university.
-Students will take the fundamental courses common with most undergraduate four year theatre programs and then can continue their studies in specialized areas (Acting, Musical Theatre, Design and Technology and Theatre Studies).
+Kaskaskia College’s Associate of Fine Arts (AFA) in Theatre Degree provides students with the first two years of study toward a Bachelor of Fine Arts in Theatre at a four-year college or university.
+Students will take the fundamental courses common with most undergraduate four-year theatre programs and then can continue their studies in specialized areas (Acting, Musical Theatre, Design and Technology, and Theatre Studies).
 Kaskaskia College has articulation agreements in place with several surrounding universities in the region.

 Apply